Open Posting: Faculty: Assistant Professor of Psychology

 - Maintain involvement in professional reading and other professional activities.

 - Attend workshops, conferences, and professional seminars to remain current in academic or program discipline, including maintaining licensure, certification, or continuing education requirements where appropriate.

 - Develop and improve teaching pedagogy to support learning including; webinar, teaching conference, and training seminar/workshop attendance.

-- Must be legally authorized to work in the United States.
+Applicants must be legally authorized to work in the United States.
 The College will not sponsor applicants for work visas.